SciML/Catalyst.jl/docs/src/model_creation/programmatic_modelling.md

 !!! warn
     Since `@parameters` creates the variables `k1` and `k2` in the current scope, this will override any previous variables with these names.
 Furthermore, if you store new values in the variables (e.g. through `k1 = 1.0`), this will override the symbolic variables stored within these, preventing them from being used to e.g. build `ReactionSystem`s.

 Next, we declare the species.
 Species are not constants, but [functions of the time independent variable](@ref ref).
-Hence, this must be declared first:
+Hence, it must be declared first:
 ```@example programmatic_full_example
 t = default_t()
 ```
-While [non-time independent variables is possible](@ref), and independent variables can be declared without using the `default_t` function, the approach is the simplest (and by far most common) one.
+While [non-time independent variables are possible](@ref ref), and independent variables can be declared without using the `default_t` function, using it is the simplest (and by far most common) approach.
 Next, the species can be declared using a similar notation as the parameters (however, by using the `@species` macro, and by appending the time dependency `(t)` to each species):
 ```@example programmatic_full_example
 @species X1(t) X2(t)
 ```